Yann729/yfinanceDV/README.md

 With yfinanceDV, users can easily generate insightful visual representations of financial data to aid in analysis and decision-making.

 # Installation
-You can install the package directly from GitHub using the devtools package:
+Package can be installed directly from GitHub using the devtools package:
 ```
 devtools::install_github("Yann729/yfinanceDV")
 ```